sagemath/trac_to_gh/Issue 348.md

 # Issue 348: R stats support in SAGE (??)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/348

 Original creator: was